ilnp/ilnp-public-1/README.md

 The code here is an up-to-date version of the codebase used in the experiemnts documented in those papers.

-This code was also demonstrated at [IETF104/Prague](https://blogs.cisco.com/developer/prague-ietf-hackathon) and [IETF105/Montreal](https://trac.ietf.org/trac/ietf/meeting/wiki/105hackathon).
+This is the codebase that was also used for the work and demonstrations at [IETF104/Prague](https://blogs.cisco.com/developer/prague-ietf-hackathon) and [IETF105/Montreal](https://trac.ietf.org/trac/ietf/meeting/wiki/105hackathon).

 All code contributed by the authors is Copyright (C) Saleem N. Bhatti, Ryo Yanagida, Khawar Shezhad, and Ditchaphong Phoomikiatissak.